Noderrxyz/noderr-landing/LANDING_PAGE_CONTENT.md

 **Body Copy**:

-Noderrrr's multi-tier architecture is designed for maximum decentralization and security, with specialized roles for every level of participation.
+Noderr's multi-tier architecture is designed for maximum decentralization and security, with specialized roles for every level of participation.
 Whether you are a casual user, a professional infrastructure operator, or a DeFi governance expert, there is a meaningful way to contribute and be rewarded.

 **(Visual: Four distinct cards, each detailing a node tier)**